jdconner/styled-variants/README.md

 export const ThemedButton = styled.button(ButtonTheme);
 ```

-then make sure we pass the "mode" `globalVariant` via the `ThemeProvider`:
+Then, to make use of the "mode", we pass the "mode" `globalVariant` via the `ThemeProvider`:

 ```js
 const MyApp = () => {